burst-apps-team/burst-wiki/faq.md

 <https://explore.burst.cryptoguru.org/tool/calculate>

 Gives you an average over time assuming a few things like: Average luck/100% uptime/no overlapping/fees on pool/good plot scan time (&lt;20 seconds) if you do not have all of these, you may not see that number.

-**18**)** What security measures can I take to keep my coin safe?**

-When you create an account, sign out and back in to your wallet (to make sure you have copied the pass phrase correctly) and keep multiple copies of the key (at least one physically printed or written down and in a safe place, better in 2 places) do not disclose the passphrase to anyone.
-Finally use either a local wallet or a trusted web wallet (please research before using any web wallet)

 **19**)** How can I help Burst?**